SCHOOL OF ART AND DESIGN

 The Art History courses meet for only 7 weeks or one half semester, so two may be taken in one semester.
 We refer to these half semesters as A Block (first 7 weeks) and B Block (second 7 weeks).
 The Class Schedule Listing on Banner indicates which half of the semester each course meets.
-It is not recommended that you take two of these courses during the same block.
+It is not recommended that you take two of these courses during the same 1/2 semester block.
 Please be aware of this when scheduling.
+In addition each art history course is to be taken concurrently with a 0 credit discussion class which meets once a week on wednesday evenings.
+These plenary courses are meant to enhance the art history classes through the presentation of films, lesson review and an introduction to the library and research methods. ** During registration students must for art history and the discussion section at the same time.

 What about my English and Humanities Requirements?

 With few exceptions, all students should take one English course and one Humanities course in their first year.
 Both courses are assigned 4 credits and should not be taken in the same semester.
 It makes no difference which semester you choose to take one or the other, although if writing has not been your strength you may want to consider taking your writing requirement first as it will help your success in other classes.

 Can you tell me more about the Writing Requirement?